Mildred Brown Schrumpf: Honors and awards

 The University of Maine alumni association awarded her its Black Bear Award in 1957 and Pine Tree Alumni Service Emblem in 1974.
 She was named Woman of the Year by the Maine Press, Radio and TV Women in 1968 and "Unofficial Ambassador of Good Eating" by the Maine Department of Agriculture in 1970.
 She received a Kiwanis Recognition in Service Award from the Orono-Old Town Kiwanis chapter in 1976 and an Achievement Citation Award from the Maine chapter of the American Association of University Women in 1989.
 She was inducted into the Maine Women's Hall of Fame in 1997.

 Personal

-Known for her lively and energetic personality, she was always happy to answer cooking questions and share recipe advice.
+Known for her lively and energetic personality, she frequently answered cooking questions and shared recipe advice.
 As she advanced in years, her birthday celebrations were well-attended affairs that were said to "require traffic control"; for one "birthday bash", a 20-person committee coordinated the event.

 She married William E. Schrumpf, an agricultural economist at the University of Maine Agricultural Experimental Station, in 1932; he predeceased her in 1976.
 In her final years, she resided in a nursing home in Orono, where she died on March 2, 2001, at the age of 98.

 The Brownie and William E. Schrumpf Papers, including her extensive collection of Maine community cookbooks and recipe pamphlets, are housed in the special collections department of the Raymond H. Fogler Library at the University of Maine.